 - a.
-What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
-If any, generally describe and give approximate quantities if known.
-None - b.
-Are there any off-site sources of emissions or odor that may affect your proposal?
-If so, generally describe.
-No [help] - c.
-Proposed measures to reduce or control emissions or other impacts to air, if any: Not applicable [help] Note the DeVries Family Farms is compliant for air emissions under a current YRCAA permit. - 3.
-Water [help] - a.
 Surface Water: - 1) Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
 If appropriate, state what stream or river it flows into.
-There is a small transient stream that flows 5-7 days per year north of the proposed easement.
-This stream corridor will not be impacted by the project. [help] - 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+There is a small transient stream that flows up to a few weeks per year north of the proposed easement depending on weather conditions.
+This stream corridor will not be impacted by the project. - 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
 If yes, please describe and attach available plans.
-This pipe placement will occur within 200 feet of the dry stream bed, and construction will occur only when the type V stream is dry.[help] - 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+This pipe placement will occur within 200 feet of the dry stream bed, and construction will occur only when the type Ns stream is dry.

+- 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
 Indicate the source of fill material.
-Not applicable. [help] - 4) Will the proposal require surface water withdrawals or diversions?
+Under no circumstances will excess material from excavation and backfill (if applicable) be placed within the channel of the existing Ns transient stream or the associated floodplain. - 4) Will the proposal require surface water withdrawals or diversions?
 Give general description, purpose, and approximate quantities if known.
-No [help] - 5) Does the proposal lie within a 100-year floodplain?
+The construction work will only occur when the site is dry.
+Any construction will stop if the existing transient stream is flowing. - 5) Does the proposal lie within a 100-year floodplain?
 If so, note location on the site plan.
-Not applicable [help]

-6) Does the proposal involve any discharges of waste materials to surface waters?
+The proposed pipe installation lies directly south of the know 100-year floodplain on the property. - 6) Does the proposal involve any discharges of waste materials to surface waters?
 If so, describe the type of waste and anticipated volume of discharge.
 Not applicable. [help]